Rakeela/dragora-notes/2021-4-11-Eighty-First.md

 Imagine if a man who could only see women as sex objects was also himself disinterested in sex, but then he met a woman who was likewise disinterested in sex... and he could not then perceive her as anything but a sex object.

 ---
+Anyone whose consent isn't respected eventually starts catching fire, and not in a good way.
+They start burning, and anything around them might catch fire... metaphorically speaking... usually metaphorically, at least.
+No firestarter am I...

+---
 Back to [[day-post-archive]]